jobcespedes/demo-multienv/README.md

 6. Test repeating step #4

 ## Description
 This project is for testing a stackable multienvironment directory layout for Ansible.
-The main goal is to have stackable environments with little data and file duplication while maintaining Ansible groups and host granularity.
-That is to have a separated environment based over one or more others so each one has only the different files and artifacts.
-The current approach is to use [unionfs](http://unionfs.filesystems.org/) and a container for stacking environments.
+The main goal is to have little data and file duplication in a multienvironment Ansible project while maintaining Ansible groups and host granularity.
+The environments are separated.
+However, they are based over the others in a hierarchical way.
+So each one only has the necessary files and artifacts.
+The current approach to achieve this is to use [unionfs](http://unionfs.filesystems.org/) and a container for stacking the environments.

 ## Problem
-Many systems are deployed in a multienvironment context.
-Most common environments are development, stage and production.
-They often share variables and artifacts.
-For Ansible, there are several approaches for those contexts.
+Many systems are deployed in a multienvironment context, for example: development, stage and production.
+These environments often share variables and artifacts.
+In Ansible, there are different methods to work in this context.
 For example, [separate directory layout](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) and [soft links](https://www.digitalocean.com/community/tutorials/how-to-manage-multistage-environments-with-ansible).
-However, one may end up with many duplicate files among environments, exposing variables to all hosts or adding much more complexity to playbooks.
+However, it can end with a considerable amount of data and duplicate files between environments, exposing variables to all hosts or adding much more complexity to playbooks.

 ## Approach
-The approach is to use a [separate directory layout](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) as recomended by Ansible best practices.
-Those separate directories' layouts are stacked hierarchy into one using [unionfs](http://unionfs.filesystems.org/).
-The resulting union directory is used as the current Ansible environment (inventory, vars, artifacts)
+A [separate directory layout](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) is used as recomended by Ansible Best Practices.
+Then they are unified as one using [unionfs](http://unionfs.filesystems.org/).
+The resulting directory is used as the current Ansible environment (inventory, vars, artifacts, etc)

 This way, one can modify each environment in its respective directory: envionments/dev for example.
-And instruct ansible to use the stackable environment: production (production+stage+dev) for example.
+And instruct Ansible to use the unified directory, `union_environment`, as a stacked environment: production+stage+dev

 Refer to [multienv Ansible role](https://github.com/jobcespedes/multienv/blob/master/README.md) for how to configure the stackable environment

 ## Other options considered
 * **Ansible plugins**: the logic could be added using Ansible plugins.
 It has to handled inventory, vars and other artifacts (files, templates, among others).
 [Unionfs](http://unionfs.filesystems.org/) approach could handled those without addional plugins